 - experience unbearable suffering that cannot be relieved in a manner that the person considers tolerable

-- be able to make an informed decision about assisted dying.
+- be competent to make an informed decision about assisted dying.

 A person cannot receive assisted dying solely because they are suffering from a mental disorder or mental illness, have a disability, or are of advanced age.

 A person cannot use an ‘advance directive’ to request assisted dying.
-An advance directive is a statement signed by a person setting out ahead of time what treatment they want, or do not want, to receive in the future.
+An advance directive is a statement setting out ahead of time what treatment they want, or do not want, to receive in the future.
+A person requesting assisted dying must be able to make that decision at the time the request is made.

-Both the doctor treating the person and a second – independent – doctor must agree that the person is eligible for assisted dying.
-If either doctor is unsure of the person's ability to make an informed decision, a psychiatrist must also assess the person to confirm their eligibility.
+Both the medical practitioner treating the person and a second, independent medical practitioner must agree that the person is eligible for assisted dying.
+If either medical practitioner is unsure of the person's competence to make an informed decision, a psychiatrist must also assess the person to confirm their eligibility.
 If the opinion is reached that the person is not eligible, the process ends.

 Once the Act comes into force, a person who wishes to receive assisted dying and thinks they meet the eligibility criteria can:

-- ask the Support and Consultation for End of Life in New Zealand (SCENZ) group for the contact details of another doctor.
+- ask the Support and Consultation for End of Life in New Zealand (SCENZ) group for the contact details of a medical practitioner if they wish to be formally assessed

-If at any time the doctor or nurse practitioner suspects a person is being pressured about their decision to receive assisted dying, they must immediately stop the process.
+If at any time the medical practitioner or nurse practitioner suspects a person is being pressured about their decision to receive assisted dying, they must immediately stop the process.

-A number of measures will be in place to ensure the person is making an informed decision and it is their choice:
+The Act includes a number of measures to ensure the person is making an informed decision and it is their choice to have an assisted death:

-- The doctors involved in the process must consider that the person is competent to make an informed decision, understands the nature of assisted dying and can communicate their decision.
+- The medical practitioners involved in the process must determine that the person is competent to make an informed decision about assisted dying, which includes being able to understand, retain, use and weigh information about assisted dying to make an informed decision about assisted dying, and can communicate that decision in some way.

-- A person can change their mind at any time up until the medication is administered, and their doctor must ensure they are aware they can change their mind.
+- A person can change their mind at any time up until the medication is administered, and their medical practitioner must ensure they are aware they can change their mind.

-- The doctor must do their best to ensure the person’s decision is free from pressure from any other person by talking with:
+- The medical practitioner must do their best to ensure the person’s decision is free from pressure from any other person by talking with:

 - other health practitioners who are in regular contact with the person